SpongePowered/SpongeDocs/source/plugin/economy/using.rst

 Loading the EconomyService
 ==========================

-In order to utilize the Economy API, you must first load the :javadoc:`EconomyService` class using the :javadoc:`ServiceManager` class.
+In order to utilize the Economy API, you must first load the :javadoc:`EconomyService` class using the :javadoc:`ServiceManager`.

 .. warning::
   Please note that you need to pay attention to different ``game states`` while the server is starting, stopping or